codeql-workshops/codeql-learning-catalog/docs/LDF/101/cpp/README.md

 ### Exercise 4

-The definition of the driver is passed as a parameter to the `misc_register` function.
-Obtain the argument to the call, determine the arguments type and primary QL class by implementing [Exercise4.ql](exercises/Exercise4.ql).
+Now that we found the call to `misc_register` in question, we shift gears to its argument `&vuln_device`, a representation of the problematic driver.
+This seems interesting, so let us inspect this in detail.
+Obtain the argument to the call, and determine the argument's type and its primary QL class by implementing [Exercise4.ql](exercises/Exercise4.ql).

 <details>
 <summary>Hints</summary>

-- The class `FunctionCall` provides the member predicate `getArgument` to get a provided argument by index.
+- The class `FunctionCall` provides the member predicate `getArgument` to get an argument by index.
 - Each expression represented by the class `Expr` has a type that can be retrieved with the member predicate `getType`.
 - Each program element represented by the class `Element` has a member predicate `getPrimaryQlClass` that returns the QL class that is the most precise syntactic category the element belongs to.
+- Relate expressions as much as you can.
+Relate the call to the misc_register call to the misc_register function, use it to retrieve its argument, and again associate to its type and the primary QL class. `Select` the latter three.

 </details>